 (A) the deferred tax balance, as shown as:

-(i) a reduction to rate base; or
+(i) a reduction to the rate base; or

 (ii) cost-free capital; and

 (B) the deferred tax balance of the utility as shown on the balance sheet.

-(4) A schedule showing the breakdown of accumulated investment tax credits of the utility, including a description of the methodology used to write off the unamortized balances.
+(5) A schedule showing the breakdown of accumulated investment tax credits of the utility, including a description of the methodology used to write off the unamortized balances.